nathanrosspowell/presentations/src/beginner_guides/how_computers_work/README.md

 Doing things one step at a time is how a CPU works.

-A human might pick up both drinks and swtich them in place, a computer just doesn't _think_ like that!
+A human might pick up both drinks and switch them in place, a computer just doesn't _think_ like that!

 The though exercise can be done by listing out one step at a time instructions (just how the computer likes it), if you just add one more variable to the mix.